Toggle Nav

 It’s natural for your roots to get a little oily, especially if you have fine hair.
 Every scalp produces sebum, a natural oil secreted by the sebaceous (oil) glands attached to your hair follicles.
 But, unlike the common myth, washing your hair does not strip it of its natural oils!
 Washing simply cleanses away the build-up of old oil on your hair and stops your strands from becoming limp, greasy and smelly.
 Your sebaceous glands will soon secrete fresh oil to help keep your hair supple and soft.

-Hair that is poker straight tends to look more oily than curly hair, and this is because sebum can flow easily down a straight hair, but a curly strand provides some resistance against this.
+Poker straight strands tend to appear olier than curls or waves, and this is because sebum (oil) can flow easily down a straight hair, but a curly strand provides some resistance against this.
 The same thing can happen if hair is damaged and the outer cuticle layer is not laying smooth.

 Share this